"Of course I am a thug. You are a thug. What is the Emperor, if not another thug? Thugs win, Richard."

 The show itself is responsible for Harris and Perkins entering the novels.

-Ret Irony: Narrowly avoided by d'Alembord, who is due to retire and get married but stays on for one last battle — which happens to be Waterloo — and is convinced he is going to die.
+Ret Irony: Subverted by d'Alembord, who is due to retire and get married but stays on for one last battle.
+That last happens to be Waterloo and he is convinced he is going to die.
 He loses a leg, but survives.

 Rousing Speech: Sharpe gives one to nervous regulars a few times, most notably in Sharpe's Eagle: